-Article 9: SAFETY RULES
+ARTICLE 9: SAFETY RULES

-- a) As with any Motorsport activity there should be an understanding that certain inherent risks will be present.
+- a) As with any motorsport activity there should be an understanding that certain inherent risks will be present.
 Recognising and controlling these risks are vital for the well-being of people and local surroundings.
 Safety is an essential consideration for the Organisers.
 These Rules are to protect all individuals and surrounding areas and are in no way intended to curtail the spirit of the competition.
-Any activity deemed unsafe or outside of the spirit of the event will be met with appropriate action by the event Organisers. - b) Therefore, compliance with safe driving and sporting rules, as well as any instructions given by Track Marshalls is mandatory for everyone.
+Any activity deemed unsafe or outside of the spirit of the event will be met with appropriate action by the event Organisers. - b) Therefore, compliance with safe driving and sporting rules, as well as any instructions given by Track Marshals is mandatory for everyone.
 All Participants must comply with the safety measures and must notify Organisers about any anomalies or incidents.
-In the event that dangerous conditions are present leave the area immediately.
-During the event the paddock area will be monitored by the Organisers to assist Teams to comply with safe practices. - c) The Race Director is responsible for and has the final authority in determining the safe conditions for track operations in regards to weather. - d) Non-compliance with any of these Rules may lead to disqualification from the competition at the sole and absolute discretion of the Organisers. - e) Electrical safety in the team paddocks is of critical importance in Shell Eco-marathon events and attention is drawn to Article 24: and Article 57:.
+In case of dangerous conditions, leave the area immediately.
+During the event, the paddock area will be monitored by the Organisers to assist Teams to comply with safe practices. - c) The Race Director is responsible for and has the final authority in determining the safe conditions for track operations regarding weather. - d) Non-compliance with any of these Rules may lead to disqualification from the competition at the sole and absolute discretion of the Organisers. - e) Electrical safety in the paddocks is an especially important topic in Shell Eco-marathon events.
+Teams must read and comply with the safety concerns in Article 24: and Article 57: and their regional Chapter II Rules.